Visit the Forge

 2025 Open Days:

-A range of drinks and snacks are available at our pop-up café including lunch baps and delicious cakes, all to enjoy whilst relaxing and taking in the unique atmosphere of the forge.
+A range of hot & cold drinks and snacks are available at our pop-up café including lunch baps and delicious cakes, all to enjoy whilst relaxing and taking in the unique atmosphere of the forge.

 Private Tours